-Former U.S. Olympic Official Says He Was Fired For Exposing Mistreatment Of Athletes
+'I Was Raising Hell': Fired Ex-U.S. Olympic VP Says He Exposed Athlete Mistreatment

 "We have not been served with this suit and are just reviewing the complaint now.
 As to the press release [which accompanies the lawsuit], we regret that Dr. Moreau and his attorney have misrepresented the causes of his separation from the USOPC.
 We will honor their decision to see this matter through in the courts, and we won't comment on the specifics as that goes forward."

 Moreau currently is chief medical officer at University of Western States in Portland, Ore.
-He spoke with NPR Thursday at Portland International Airport, before boarding a flight to Colorado Springs, home of the USOPC, and where he lived for 10 years.
+He spoke with NPR Thursday at Portland International Airport before boarding a flight to Colorado Springs, home of the USOPC, and where he lived for 10 years.

 His lawsuit, filed in Colorado District Court in Denver, seeks a jury trial and damages.